 Improving the salability of your business is all about making it look appealing to buyers from the outside and the inside.
 There are a few tips you can roll out quite quickly that will dramatically improve this.

 Have detailed financials prepared for a sale of your business.
-If you’ve been using an accounting application like QuickBooks that will help but if not, make sure to bring your accounts up to date and keep them that way going into a sale process.
+If you’ve been using an accounting application like QuickBooks, this will help but if not, make sure to bring your accounts up to date and keep them that way going into a sale process.

-It’s also useful to have to hand any analytics you have for the business.
+It’s also useful to have any analytics you have for the business at hand.
 This can be ad campaigns, email data (if captured) and traffic data for a brand site if you have one.

 2) Operating Procedures